-Think of it as Disney’s toon take on “Rosencrantz and Guildenstern Are Dead," a clever retelling of a classic tale from skewed p.o.v. of supporting characters.
-Second made-for-video sequel to phenomenally popular “The Lion King" will prove even more profitable than its predecessor, “The Lion King II: Simba’s Pride," the top-selling original vidpic of all time.
+Think of it as Disney’s toon take on “Rosencrantz and Guildenstern Are Dead.”
+Much like Tom Stoppard’s cheeky reworking of “Hamlet,” “The Lion King 1½ ” is a clever retelling of a classic tale from skewed p.o.v. of supporting characters.
+Clearly aimed at young-at-heart adults as well as toddler-to-tweener children, this second made-for-video sequel to Mouse House’s phenomenally popular “The Lion King” (1994) likely will prove even more profitable than its immediate predecessor, “The Lion King II: Simba’s Pride” (1998), heretofore the top-selling original vidpic of all time.